spacemeat/humon/README.md

 Annotation values must be strings; an annotation value can't be a collection.
 That way lies some madness.

-Like dict entries, annotation keys must be unique among annotations associated to a particular node.
-Different nodes in a trove can have annotations with identical keys though.
+Like dict entries, annotation keys can be nonunique among annotations associated to a particular node.
+Different nodes in a trove can obviously have annotations with identical keys.

 Practically, annotations aren't a necessary part of Humon.
 All their data could be baked into normal lists or dicts, and that's a fine way to design, but it can get clunky in some cases.